fw-tools/fwunify/README.md

+[//]: # (Add FWUnify banner here)
-This repository brings the FWUnify prototype, developed for managing multiple firewalls in corporate networks.
+This repository hosts the FWUnify prototype, developed for managing multiple firewalls in corporate networks.

 ## Usage